 Indira Gandhi Rashtriya Manav Sangrahalaya (IGRMS), also popular as ‘Museum of Mankind’ literally a place that should not be left out from your plan while in Bhopal.
-In-fact I found it more interesting than any other spot during my trip to Bhopal.
-It lies very close to the Boat Club at Upper Lake in the Shyamala hill and spread over an area of 200 acres.
+In-fact I found it more interesting than any other spot during my 3 days trip to Bhopal.
+It is situated very close to the Boat Club at Upper Lake in the Shyamala hill and spread over an area of 200 acres.

 Approx 100 meters from the hut group, there are various in-house galleries also that display the different types of houses belong to communities living in different parts of the country.
 Here, you get an opportunity to learn how these people decorate their houses in spite of lesser means.